-- Participate in school wide Tzedakah Project. - Attend as many monthly Family Services as possible throughout the year. - Save the date for your Family Service.
-Date: April 2023
+- Participate in school wide Tzedakah Project. - Attend as many monthly Family Services as possible throughout the year.

-Kindergarten/First Grade Class
+Kindergarten Class

-The Kindergarten/First Grade portion of the ISJL Curriculum focuses primarily on Jewish Holidays and מִ צְ ווֹת (mitzvot, commandments).
-The curriculum illuminates how מִ צְ ווֹת (mitzvot) play a role in daily life and continues to build the knowledge of Jewish holidays established previously.
+The Kindergarten portion of the ISJL Curriculum focuses primarily on Jewish Holidays and מָ צְ ווֹת (mitzvot, commandments).
+The curriculum illuminates how מָ צְ ווֹת (mitzvot) play a role in daily life and continues to build the knowledge of Jewish holidays established previously.
 Using the two main content areas as a backdrop, the lessons touch on the concept of God as well.

-We hope students will be familiar with the following concepts following their Kindergarten/First Grade year:
+We hope students will be familiar with the following concepts following their Kindergarten year:

-- מִ צְ ווֹת (mitzvot) are commandments that can be applied to our everyday lives. - God is a central part of Judaism, and we all explore God in our own way. - Judaism is filled with many celebrations. - Hebrew is made up of letters that make different sounds.
+- מצ ווֹת (mitzvot) are commandments that can be applied to our everyday lives. - God is a central part of Judaism, and we all explore God in our own way. - Judaism is filled with many celebrations. - Hebrew is made up of letters that make different sounds.